ncbi/elastic-blast-docs/docs/source/quickstart-aws.rst

     elastic-blast submit --cfg BDQA.ini --loglevel DEBUG

-The submit command can take several minutes as it brings up cloud resources and downloads the BLAST database.
+The :ref:`submit` command can take several minutes as it brings up cloud resources and downloads the BLAST database.

 You may also see an informational message about "awslimitchecker", which requires no action on your part.